 Cornrows

+Cornrows are created when the hair is plaited flat to the scalp, either in straight rows or a myriad of intricate patterns.
 It’s a style that requires no relaxers or other harsh chemicals.
-Long braided hair can have the ends secured with elastic bands and/or decorated with things like beads, flowers or shells.
+Long braided hair can have the ends secured with elastic bands and decorated with beads, flowers or shells.

 Cornrows are an ancient and traditional way of styling hair in Africa and for African-descended people worldwide.
 They became fashionable in the 1960s and 1970s due to the black pride movement.